 A few days later, outside temperatures hit 85 degrees Fahrenheit, and I desired to swim outside.
 I decided to take a trip to Melvern Lake, another spot I haven’t been to yet.

 As soon as arrived, the wind started to blow Kansas fast.
 Right, but the air temperature was still enough, and so I jumped in.
-The (not-too-long-ago frozen) water could use some additional heat though.
+The (not-too-long-ago frozen) water could use some additional heat, though.
 But, already decided, I began my way on the other side.

 there and back again

 I was the only person swimming there, but I encountered two boats.
 Each stopped, and both crews asked if I don’t need help.
-On my way back, the wind was blowing against me, so I was happy when I got on the shore.
+On my way back, the wind was blowing against me, so I was happy when I got to the shore.
 Once I did, a stranger asked me, “What was that?
 Are you training for something?”
 I took it as a compliment, but I’d probably wait a bit to let the water warm up before taking the next round.
 Fun stuff.

 Published by: Jakub Stepanovic in Stories